 So we thought, why not give a nod to that classic burger recipe but add a slight twist.
 A smoky twist, and follow a sort-of reverse sear method to our meat to give an extra layer of flavor — a smoked kick.

-Ground beef of course.
-We specifically use Snake River Farms ground beef.
+We specifically use Snake River Farms ground beef which is an amazing American Wagyu ground beef.
 And while you can do it yourself, it requires a grinder and a lot of people don’t have one.
 So you have to rely on your butcher, mail order provider, or grocery store.

 We add the beef into a large bowl and keep it very simple with a little dry rub specific to beef.
-Ours is kosher salt, coarse black pepper and granulated garlic.
+Our beef seasoning is a mix of herbs and spices and contains no sugar.
+For a simpler seasoning you can use our SPG seasoning which is equal parts kosher salt, coarse black pepper, and granulated garlic.

 Then we add a touch of Worcestershire Sauce to add a savory element and mix with our hands.

-Form into ¼ inch burgers.
+Form into ¼ inch burgers which are roughly .25 pounds.
 Consider weighing the meat with a kitchen scale to keep them even.